SoftUni-Internal/interactive-content/EN/06-Reflection-and-Annotations/00-Reflection.md

 # What is Metaprogramming?

-Hello there!
-Today we will learn about Reflection and Reflection API in Java.

-Lets first take a look at what is "**Metaprogramming**".

 Metaprogramming is a **programming technique** that allows us to write a software which modify itself or other software using **metadata**.

 Software can be design to read, generate, transform or analyze our data.